dyammons/bulk-rna-seq/data-processing/STAR-fusion-pipeline/README.md

 When running the above command you should see a help menu.
 If you do, then the software should be installed and ready for use.

 There are a few more steps, but the next will provide a template to build a fusion library to make predictions using the canine genome.
+This is a big job that can take time, so reference the associated `cute-star-fusion.sbatch` and `star-fusion.sh` scripts to get a job submitted.
 ```sh
 singularity exec -e -H /projects/$USER/software/star-fusion/ /projects/$USER/software/star-fusion/star-fusion.v1.12.0.simg /projects/$USER/software/STAR-Fusion/star-fusion/ctat-genome-lib-builder/prep_genome_lib.pl \
 --CPU 8 --genome_fa /absolute/path/to/Canis_familiaris.CanFam3.1.dna.toplevel.fa \